foambubble/foam/readme.md

 ### Orphans and Placeholder Panels

-Orphans are note that have no inbound nor outbound links.
+Orphans are notes that have no inbound nor outbound links.
 Placeholders are dangling links, or notes without content.
-Keep them under control, and your knowledge base in better state, by using this panel.
+Keep them under control, and your knowledge base in a better state, by using this panel.

 ![Orphans and Placeholder Panels](./assets/screenshots/feature-placeholder-orphan-panel.gif)